For over a century The Ritz has been the benchmark by which other hotels are measured.

 - Enthusiastic in delivering service excellence

-- Has excellent command of the English language, both spoken and written
+- Has a good command of the English language, both spoken and written

 - Display a polite and professional attitude to internal and external guests